-Litter size is thought to be around 12 pups and pups are about 72-91cm at birth after a five month gestation period (Thorburn 1976; Last & Stevens 1994; Peverell 2008; FSERC, 2009).
+Litter size is thought to be around 12 pups and pups are about 72-91 cm at birth after a five month gestation period (Thorson, 1976; Last & Stevens, 1994; FSERC, 2009; Peverell, 2009).
 It is believed that mature largetooth sawfish enter less saline water to give birth and that pupping may occur late in the wet season, at least in the Gulf of Carpentaria (Peverell, 2005).
-There is also evidence that recruitment levels in Australia may be related to high water levels during the late wet season.
-Breeding frequency is unknown; however the presence of large yolky ova in the ovary of a female carrying near term pups suggests that in Australia this species may breed every year (Peverell, 2008).
+Breeding frequency is unknown; however the presence of large yolky ova in the ovary of a female carrying near term pups suggests that in Australia this species may breed every year (Peverell, 2009).
 The western Atlantic population is thought to breed every second year (Thorson, 1976).

-Recent genetic evidence suggests that female largetooth sawfish are philopatric, that is they return to the area where they were born to give birth to their own pups.
+Recent genetic evidence suggests that female largetooth sawfish are philopatric, that is, they return to the area where they were born to give birth to their own pups.
 Males, however, are thought to disperse more widely, perhaps moving between different geographic areas and populations (Phillips, 2012, Faria et al. 2013).

-Global distribution: Largetooth sawfish are circumtropical, with distinct populations in the eastern Atlantic, western Atlantic, eastern Pacific and Indo-West Pacific.
+Global distribution: Largetooth sawfish are circumtropical, with distinct populations in the eastern Atlantic, western Atlantic, eastern Pacific and Indo-west Pacific.
 The eastern Atlantic population is believed to be extirpated from the Mediterranean part of its former range and severely depleted in its west African range, which once reached from Morocco to Angola.
 In the western Atlantic, the population range once extended from the United States of America to Brazil, though this population has also been extirpated from most of its former range and the status of the remaining population is known to be critical, especially in Lake Nicaragua and other Central/South American sites.
 The eastern Pacific range extends from Mexico to Peru, but little information is available on its distribution.
-In the Indo-West Pacific, largetooth sawfish were considered to be widely distributed, but are now thought to be rare or extirpated across most of their former range (Last & Stevens, 2009; Phillips, 2012; Kyne et al., 2013).
+In the Indo-west Pacific, largetooth sawfish were considered to be widely distributed, but are now thought to be rare or extirpated across most of their former range (Last & Stevens, 2009; Phillips, 2012; Kyne et al., 2013).